Shubham27052/menu-project/README.md

-A fully responsive Menu Project using React and Tailwind CSS.
+A Menu Page built using React and Tailwind CSS.

-The project displays the entire menu and can also filter and display food based on category (breakfast, lunch, shakes)
+- The project displays the entire menu
+- Can also filter and display food based on category (breakfast, lunch, shakes)
+- Fully responsive

 View Project here : https://64f5fa99c2ff7d065d0028cd--teal-manatee-31b3ea.netlify.app/